yuminyea/You-re-the-One-Whom-I-m-Talking-To/README.md

 ---

 ## Supported Platforms
-For the purposes of this study, the provided build files currently support **Windows** only, as the primary focus is on ensuring a smooth review process for the submitted manuscript.

-If needed, builds for **MacOS** or **Linux** can be generated upon request.
-Unity supports cross-platform builds, and we are prepared to accommodate additional platform-specific requirements to facilitate further testing or replication of the study.
+Currently, only **Windows** builds are provided to ensure compatibility.
+Builds for **MacOS** or **Linux** can be generated upon request.

 ---

 ## Notes
-- In the original experimental setup, the pedestrian environment also acted as the server.
-However, for ease of deployment and improved flexibility, the pedestrian environment and server have been separated.
-This modification ensures that users can independently run the server and connect all client environments without additional configurations.
-The separation does not impact the experimental results or system functionality.
+In the original experimental setup, the pedestrian environment also acted as the server.
+For deployment flexibility, the server and pedestrian environments have been separated, allowing the server to operate independently while all clients (pedestrians, cyclists, and drivers) connect seamlessly.
+This change does not affect the experimental results or the system's functionality.
-- To streamline the review process and focus on the key aspects of the study, we have temporarily withheld the full Unity project and source code.
-These resources, including comprehensive implementation details, will be openly shared following the manuscript's acceptance.
+- To focus on the study's key aspects, the full Unity project and source code have been temporarily withheld.
+Upon acceptance of the manuscript, these resources, including detailed implementation, will be shared openly.

 ---